txwizard/AnyCSV/README.md

 - 2018/12/01 Conversion of ReadMe from plain ASCII text to Markdown, fix display issues with DocFX documentation
 - 2019/07/03 Correct string returned by ToString method on parser instances, and add basic usage help and a link to the NuGet package to this ReadMe file.
 - 2019/08/11 Fix broken COM interface, and incorporate the Excel workbook that demonstrates that it works.
+- 2019/08/14 Update to account for removal of `P6CXLSLib3.XLAM` and its dependents.